cb-314/RLCarExp/README.md

 # RLCarExp
-Reinforcement learning experiments with a simulated car
+Reinforcement learning experiments with a simulated car.

 ## Details
 This implements very simplistic q-learning (I think) and the car is simulated